 To date, however, no one has fully solved the volume equation.
 Some incredible off-site facilities have been built with the latest high-tech processes, yet when volume fell, they collapsed.
 A few suppliers claim they’ve solved it, but only the next downturn will tell.
 Regardless, I believe the industry will eventually solve the problem, similar to how auto manufacturers can now run multiple models down the same production line, even with different frames.
 Thirty years ago, that notion was absurd to plant management and engineers alike.
 Continued acquisition of U.S. home builders by Japanese corporations substantially ahead of us on home manufacturing technology will only hasten that day.

-Measuring On-Site vs. Off-Site
+Measuring On-Site vs. Off-Site Costs of Construction

 One of the biggest impediments to the adoption of manufacturing techniques is that neither builders nor producers are skilled at measuring the total cost of traditional site-built homes versus those using off-site manufacturing.
 An all too common example is a builder considering switching to factory-built roof trusses from stick-built.